sylvaingchassang/minimum_price/README.md

+### Replication materials for
-## Git Repository for ``Collusion in Auctions with Constrained Bids"
+## ``Collusion in Auctions with Constrained Bids: Theory and Evidence from Public Procurement"
 ### by Sylvain Chassang and Juan Ortner

 ### 1. repository structure